Summary & Analysis of ‘Leisure’ by William Davies

 Enrich that smile her eyes began.

-A poor life this if, full of care,
+A poor life this is if, full of care,

 We have no time to stand and stare.

-Summary of the Poem LEISURE
+Summary of “Leisure”

-The poem leisure by William Davies is a satiric poem on a modern man.
-In the poem, Leisure, the poet, William Davies, tells us about the hectic routines of our daily life.
-He says that we have no time to stand and stare at beauty of nature.
-In the first two lines, poet asks about life that looks full of care though we have no time to see beauty of nature.
+In the first two lines, poet asks a question about life that looks full of care though we have no time to see beauty of nature.
 In last stanza poets answers this question.

 In second stanza, the poet further explains his point of view that even we have no time to stand under the beautiful and green branches of trees.
 He wants to realize us that how these trees are beautiful but we spare no moments to look at their beauty.
 Poet says that animal like cows and sheep are better than us who have time to enjoy beauty of green trees.

 In third stanza, the poet says that when we pass through tall trees; we do not spare some moments to stop and look at their beauty.
 These dark and tall trees provide beautiful scenery where squirrels or other small animals play and hide their foods in the grass for winter.
-He again wants to realize us we are always in a hurry and miss enjoying these scenes of natural beauty.
+He again wants to realize us that we are always in a hurry and miss enjoying these scenes of natural beauty.

 In the fourth stanza, William Davies depicts beautiful imagery that at day time when rays of the sun falls upon the water of streams and river and their reflection looks like stars in the sky at night.
 But our busy routines are a hurdle to enjoy such beautiful scenes and we miss them.